reemster123/MendixSprintrAutomationLibrary/README.md

 DownloadLogfile:
 run the downloadLogfile.js from the commandline from the directory where the file is located.
-The file uses two extra parameters [appname] and [date] (formatted 'yyyy-dd-mm', they are also formatted like this on the mendix sprintr), so the command will look like this:
+The file uses two extra parameters [appname] and [date] (formatted 'yyyy-mm-dd', they are also formatted like this on the mendix sprintr), so the command will look like this:

 (..)/MendixSprintrAutomationLibrary$ node downloadLogfile.js [appname] [date]

 DownloadDb:
 run the downloadDb.js from the commandline from the directory where the file is located (root).
-The file uses two extra parameters [appname] and [date] (formatted 'yyyy-dd-mm', they are also formatted like this on the mendix sprintr), so the command will look like this:
+The file uses two extra parameters [appname] and [date] (formatted 'yyyy-mm-dd', they are also formatted like this on the mendix sprintr), so the command will look like this:

 (..)/MendixSprintrAutomationLibrary$ node downloadDb.js [appname] [date]